petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    sudo -i
    ```

-1. Use the `lsblk` command to determine which logical volume (LV) is mounted on the root of the file system (`/`).
+1. Use the `lsblk` command to determine which logical volume (LV) is mounted on the root of the filesystem (`/`).
 In this case, `rootvg-rootlv` is mounted on `/`.
-If a different file system needs resizing, substitute the LV and mount point throughout this section.
+If a different filesystem needs resizing, substitute the LV and mount point throughout this section.

    ```bash
    lsblk -f